trier257/GetCleanDataCourseProject/CodeBook.md

 the maximum of the original data that still meets the guidelines to be used in creating the final tidy dataset.

-* Note that a feature with "Mean" (capitalized) was not one to keep.
+* Note that a feature with "Mean" (capitalized) in its name was not one to keep.
 The features with Mean in their name dealt with angles and were ignored.

 * The original feature names contained punctuation that is illegal in R variable names like parentheses, as well as other punctuation.
 All